kubeshop/botkube-docs/docs/cli/commands/botkube_migrate.md

 - Plugins are sourced from Botkube repository

 Use label selector to choose which Botkube pod you want to migrate.
-By default it's set to app=botkube.
+By default, it's set to app=botkube.

 Examples: